 It's easy to work out the areas of most squares that we meet, but what if they were tilted?

 If you have only 40 metres of fencing available, what is the maximum area of land you can fence off?

 We started drawing some quadrilaterals - can you complete them?

 How have "Warmsnug" arrived at the prices shown on their windows?
 Which window has been given an incorrect price?

 A tower of squares is built inside a right angled isosceles triangle.
-The largest square stands on the hypotenuse.
-What fraction of the area of the triangle is covered by the series of squares?
+What fraction of the area of the triangle is covered by the squares?